hipe/tmx/lib/skylab/brazen/doc/issues/013-the-model.md

 4) the actions node has a mix of nodes that do and do not promote themselves.

-for 2), during "this" scan the model node will only supply one entry into the scan: itself. it is its own duty to present and dispatch its actions below that, but now is not the time for that.
+for 2), during this scan the model node will only supply one entry into the scan: itself. it has the duty to present and dispatch to its children actions, but now is not the time for that.

 for 3), the model will supply one entry for each such action, but no additional entry for itself.